-Mole control is a process that often takes time, patience and persistence.
+Mole control is a process that often takes time, patience, and persistence.
 There are no proven, consistent methods of mole control in which one application can rid a lawn completely of moles.
-We utilize the trapping method and check the traps on a regular basis while providing you with a service report at each visit.
+We utilize the trapping method and check the traps on a regular basis while emailing you a service report at each visit.

 The goal of mole control is to prevent and minimize lawn damage by trapping and removing moles.
 Since there are no proven preventive mole control measures, moles must be dealt with as they arrive.

 Initially, we set an appropriate number of traps, marking them with flags.

 - We return on a regular (weekly) basis, checking the traps, resetting and relocating the traps as necessary We do so in order to identify the active tunnels where the moles are traveling on a regular basis.

 - You will receive an email service report after each visit, letting you know the service details of your visit.
 If you do not receive the emails, please check your spam/junk folders and move them to your inbox.
 If that does not work, please call us so that we can make sure you be able to receive your reports.